Leveraging GPU Tensor Cores for Double Precision Euclidean Distance Calculations: Conclusion and Future Work

 Compared to the multi-core CPU algorithms \superego~\cite{superego} and \hilbert~\cite{fgfHilbert}, we find that \tensor typically outperforms these algorithms.

-\textbf{Future work:} $(1)$ we will profile and model TC performance to determine in which scenarios they should be leveraged instead of CUDA cores. $(2)$ we will investigate using other precisions available for TCs, such as FP16 where the peak throughput of TCs is $16\times$ higher than FP64 TCs on the A100 GPU. $(3)$ we will incorporate our TC GPU kernel into other algorithms, such as other proximity search algorithms including $k$NN~\cite{gowanlock_knn}, or particle simulations such as those in molecular dynamics~\cite{molecularDyn}.
+Future work includes, investigating cache and shared memory efficiency, particularly for higher dimensions, modeling TC performance to determine in which scenarios they should be leveraged instead of CUDA cores, using other floating point precisions available for TCs, and incorporating our TC GPU kernel into other algorithms, such as $k$NN~\cite{gowanlock_knn}, and particle simulations such as those in molecular dynamics~\cite{molecularDyn}.